SteamRep FAQ

 As these fall within the realm of server administration and fall entirely outside of Steam trading, SteamRep does not investigate these (regardless of any precedent set in the past).

-2) Scams involving trades occurring entirely outside of Steam trading
+2) Fraud involving trades occurring entirely outside of Steam trading

 SteamRep's scope is limited to trades that involve the Steam economy and Steam trading ONLY.
 We do not handle scams for other game economies nor do we handle scams regarding outside businesses or agencies.
 These should be handled with the appropriate authorities.